 How to avoid this?

-How long to wait before staining pressure treated wood?
-It takes two to three days to wait before staining treated wood.
-However, this time may increase from 4 weeks to one month depending on factors like the type of treated wood used , humidity level and temperature.
+You may have to wait from four weeks to six months before staining pressure-treated wood.
+However, this time may increase from four weeks to one month depending on factors like the type of treated wood used, humidity level, and temperature.

 Wood is an extremely porous material.
 It is likely to absorb moisture more quickly.
 To protect lumber, it is passed through certain preservatives under pressure.
 After this, it becomes available to be sold in markets.
 But it is still wet.
 In this condition, it would not adhere to paint layers.
 When to paint then?